Aubrey Modiba: Club career

 Modiba began his professional soccer career at 19 years old representing Mpumalanga Black Aces in the 2014–15 PSL season.
 He managed only 1 appearance in his opening season, but grew to strength quickly earning himself 25 appearances in only his second season.
 In 2016, he was signed by Cape Town City after the relocation of Aces.

 International career

 Modiba currently plays for the South Africa national U23 team as a midfielder.
 He has earned 6 caps at the U23 level and 17 with the U20 team.
+In 2016, Modiba was selected to represent South Africa at the 2016 Summer Olympics in Rio de Janeiro.
+He featured in every one of the team's three games, starting in midfield for two out of three.